Is feeding your bottomless pit known as a teenager breaking the bank? Here are our tips for how to feed teens on a budget.

 Some of my favorite cheap staples are:

-- Beans: a super cheap and filling food, these are easily added to quesadillas or burritos, soups and stews, or turned into a dip for snack time (beans provide both protein and fiber)
+A super cheap and filling food, that can easily be added to quesadillas or burritos, soups and stews, or turned into a dip for snack time (beans provide both protein and fiber)

-- Grains: whether it is rice, couscous, pasta, or another grain, grains tend to be incredibly cheap and easy to prepare.
+Whether you’re eating rice, couscous, pasta, or another grain, grains tend to be incredibly cheap and easy to prepare.
 Ideally you can offer the whole grain versions, but even the less healthy ones are a good base for a quick meal or snack.
-We love to throw already cooked grains into salads, soups, and stews to make them stretch farther (the whole grain version contain fiber)
+We love to throw already cooked grains into salads, soups, and stews to make them stretch farther.
+Note: the whole grain versions contain more fiber.

-- Eggs: these are a nutritional powerhouse and can be cooked in 2 – 3 minutes.
-We often serve eggs for breakfast in our house, but I also like to make a big batch of hard-boiled eggs that can be grabbed to add to lunches or eaten as part of a snack (eggs contain both protein and healthy fats)
+These are a nutritional powerhouse, containing both protein and fat, and can be cooked in 2 – 3 minutes.
+We often serve eggs for breakfast in our house.
+But I also like to make a big batch of hard-boiled eggs to enjoy in lunches and snacks.

-- Popcorn: we buy it unpopped so that we can pop it ourselves and then flavor it in all different ways so that it doesn’t get better (bonus: popcorn is a whole grain and provides a good amount of fiber)
+We buy it un-popped so that we can pop it ourselves and then flavor it in all different ways so that it doesn’t get old.
+Bonus: popcorn is a whole grain and provides a good amount of fiber.

-- Frozen fruit: I always have a bag or two of frozen fruit in my freezer.
+I always have a bag or two of frozen fruit in my freezer.
 This is a great way to get some of the more expensive fruits, such as berries, at a lower price point.
-We use them for smoothies, mixed into baked goods, with oatmeal or overnight oats, and thawed and then served with yogurt
+We use them for smoothies, mixed into baked goods, with oatmeal or overnight oats, and thawed and then served with plain, unsweetened yogurt.

-- Apples and bananas: these tend to be some of the cheaper fruit options, last pretty well, and are also both hearty and pair well with lots of foods
+These tend to be some of the cheaper fruit options and last pretty well.
+In addition, they are also both hearty and pair well with lots of foods.

-- Carrots and celery: these veggie staples are last a long time in the fridge and make a great addition to a snack platter or lunch box.
+These veggie staples last a long time in the fridge and make a great addition to a snack platter or lunch box.